 Fire

-In the United States, house fires happen far too frequently.
-Household fires can unfortunately be fatal.
-2,620 civilians perish in home fires each year, which total more than 346,000 annually.
-Cooking fires are brought on by oil and other ingredients, while laundry room fires are most often started by dryer lint.
+In the United States, house fires happen far too frequently and can unfortunately be fatal.
+2,620 civilians perish in home fires each year, totaling more than 346,000 annually.
+Oil and other ingredients bring cooking fires, while laundry room fires are often started by dryer lint.
 Faulty appliances, electrical problems, and lit candles left unattended are other significant causes of home fires.

 There are several things you should do to keep fires from starting in your rental property.
 First, do what you can to make sure there are no electrical problems in your rental home and have the dryer vent cleaned once a year.
 Second, provide working smoke detectors, fire extinguishers, and other necessities while educating your tenants about fire safety.
 By taking these simple precautions, you can significantly reduce the likelihood that your rental property will catch fire.